-- (1) Led by
+(1) Led by

-- (1) Internally led

-- (2) External service provider led
+- o (2) External service provider led

-- (3) Led by an external investment manager, real assets third-party operator and/or external property manager
+- o (3) Led by an external investment manager, real assets third-party operator and/or external property manager

 - (2) Primary focus of stewardship activity

 - ☑ (1) Environmental factors

-- □ (2) Social factors
+- ☐ (2) Social factors

-- $\Box$ (3) Governance factors
+- \square (3) Governance factors

 - (3) Asset class(es)

 - ☑ (1) Listed equity

-- □ (2) Fixed income
+- ☐ (2) Fixed income

-- $\Box$ (3) Private equity
+- ☐ (3) Private equity

-- $\Box$ (4) Real estate
+- ☐ (4) Real estate

-- □ (5) Infrastructure
+- ☐ (5) Infrastructure

-- $\Box$ (6) Hedge funds
+- ☐ (6) Hedge funds

+- ☐ (7) Forestry

-$\Box$ (7) Forestry $\Box$ (8) Farmland
+- ☐ (8) Farmland

-$\Box$ (9) Other
+- (9) Other

-(4) Description of the activity and what was achieved.
+- (4) Description of the activity and what was achieved.
 For collaborative activities, provide detail on your individual contribution.

-During calendar 2022, the Guardians has been developing a collaborative initiative on climate change with the NZ Crown Financial Institutions (CFIs).
-The engagement will focus on companies listed on the NZX50.
+The Guardians has continued to work on a collaborative initiative on climate change with the NZ Crown Financial Institutions (CFIs) in FY 2023/24.
+The engagement focuses on companies listed on the NZX50.
 The CFIs are the Accident Compensation Corporation, Government Superannuation Fund Authority, National Provident Fund and the NZ Superannuation Fund (managed by the Guardians.)

 Background - The New Zealand Government has committed to net zero by 2050 and has introduced mandatory climate reporting for large companies and financial institutions.
-The External Reporting Board (XRB) was tasked to develop Climate Related Disclosure (CRD) standards, which were released by the in December 2022.
+The External Reporting Board (XRB) developed Climate Related Disclosure (CRD) standards, which were released by the in December 2022.
 The Financial Markets Authority (FMA) has responsibility for the independent monitoring and enforcement of the regime.

 In October 2021, in response to the release of the Crown Responsible Investment Framework, CFIs committed to align their investment portfolios with a net zero emissions economy by 2050 or sooner.
 They also joined the Net Zero Asset Owners Commitment.